Safety

 Reminder, OMAG grants are available to our members – learn more by going to www.omag.org.
 Once there, click on “Free Services” in the upper righthand corner of the home page, then click on “Grants and Scholarships”.
 The title of each grant takes you to a separate page to better explain the purpose of each grant.
 The following is a list of grants available to your municipality:

 OMAG grant applications are very simple to fill out.
-Grants are all available throughout the year, with the exception of the Public Works Safety Equipment grants which are awarded twice per year in April and October.
-We hope you will take the time to go to our webpage and read more about these grants or contact the person responsible for the grants noted above.
+Grants are all available throughout the year.
+We hope you will take the time to go to our webpage and read more about these grants.

 Print Friendly and PDF